-The exchange offer will expire at 5:00 p.m., New York City time, on , 2006, which is within 30 business days after the exchange offer registration statement was declared effective, unless we extend it.
+The exchange offer will expire at 5:00 p.m., New York City time, on June 26, 2006, unless we extend it.
 If you decide to exchange your original notes for new notes, you must acknowledge that you are not engaging in, and do not intend to engage in, a distribution of the new notes.
 You may withdraw any original notes that you tender for exchange at any time prior to the expiration of the exchange offer.
 If we decide for any reason not to accept any original notes you have tendered for exchange, those original notes will be returned to you without cost promptly after the expiration or termination of the exchange offer.
 See "The Exchange Offer - Terms of the Exchange